Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Method: Assessing LLMs' capacity to classify negative campaigning

-We moreover use inter-rater reliability (IRR) measures to assess the degree of agreement between human coders and the LLM, treating the LLM as another rater to benchmark against human performance standards. \textcite{petkevicPoliticalAttacks2802022} used Krippendorff\textquotesingle s $\alpha_K$ and \textcite{klingerAreCampaignsGetting2023} used the Brennan-Prediger coefficient, which is less sensitive to class imbalance than Cohen\textquotesingle s kappa.
+We moreover use inter-rater reliability (IRR) measures to assess the degree of agreement between human coders and the LLM, treating the LLM as another rater to benchmark against human performance standards. \textcite{petkevicPoliticalAttacks2802022} used Krippendorff's $\alpha_K$ and \textcite{klingerAreCampaignsGetting2023} used the Brennan-Prediger coefficient, which is less sensitive to class imbalance than Cohen's kappa.
 We use the same measures to enable direct comparison with these studies.

 In both studies, the authors compute IRR only on a small subset of the data and in \textcite{klingerAreCampaignsGetting2023} only for the UK subset.
 We instead evaluate classification performance on the full datasets.